ADTECH BASICS

 Adtech, or Advertising Technology, is the infrastructure of systems and software that makes digital marketing possible.
 It allows advertisers - the people creating and paying for the ad to be displayed - to connect with publishers - the platforms that sell ad space to advertisers, such as websites, blogs and apps.

-This technology enables efficient buying and selling of ad space the ecosystem of web, social, streaming platforms and beyond, including advertising out in the world.
+This technology enables efficient buying and selling of ad space in the ecosystem of web, social, streaming platforms and beyond, including advertising out in the world.
 It assists with optimising costs, predicting and measuring outcomes, and targeting the right audiences.

 Whilst primarily related to digital advertising, adtech is relevant to and used in all manner of advertising, including online advertising, influencer marketing, and out of home (OOH) advertising such as billboards and transport, particularly where digital screens are serving the ads.